clearpix.gif (43 bytes)

 9.4 Players may be traded for other players only.
 The exchanging of draft picks, money (real or fantasy), "players to be named" or other such gimmicks or loopholes will not be allowed.

-9.7 Teams may discuss trades at any time after the season trading deadline.
-However, the league asks that no trades be announced publicly until after the playoffs.
+9.7 Teams may discuss trades at any time after the established deadlines.
+However, the league asks that no trades be announced publicly during the playoffs.

 10.0 Free Agents

-10.1 Any player that doesn't appear on any team's 50-man roster, is considered to be a free agent.
+10.1 Any player that does not appear on any team's 50-man roster is considered to be a free agent.

 10.2(a) Unlimited 35-man free agent pick-ups are allowed at the beginning of every chapter.

-10.2(b) Free agents that are farm-eligible only may be acquired at the end of Chapter Three.
+10.2(b) Free agents that are farm-eligible (and not on the DMB disk) may only be acquired at the conclusion of Chapter Four.

 10.3 Free agents will be awarded to teams based upon reverse order of winning percentage according to the standings at the end of each chapter.
 In case of a tie, the team with the greatest disparity between runs allowed and runs scored will be awarded the higher draft position.
 If a tie still exists, the Transactions Secretary will flip a coin.

 10.4 Before each deadline, each owner should submit a list of players to release from his roster along with a list of several players to acquire as free agents (major and minor leaguers) in order of preference.
 If an owner's turn for free agent selection comes up and no players remain on his selection list, the owner will not receive any more players (and the player(s) the owner attempted to release will remain on the roster.)
-This free agent selection process will occur following the transactions deadline and will be reported through the league web page (on the Transactions Page) as soon as possible.
+This free agent selection process will occur following the transactions deadline and will be reported on the forum or through the Transactions page as soon as possible.
 Any owner who fails to submit a list by the deadline forfeits his participation for free agent selection in that chapter.

 10.5 There is a 24 hour period directly following the transaction deadline where owners may appeal to the Transactions Secretary regarding any free agents who were or were not received.
 After this deadline has passed, no free agent decisions may be appealed.